-So, basically, in all technicalities cats can eat raw chicken meat.
+So technically, cats can eat raw chicken meat.
 But is it safe and more nutritious for them?
 Well, that’s another question.

 Is raw chicken safe for cats to eat?

 - Bacteria.
-Raw products of all sorts can become potential playground for different types of bacteria.
+Raw products of all sorts can become a potential playground for different types of bacteria.
 When it comes to raw chicken, the bacterium grows on the outermost layers.
 Although it’s indeed harmful, you can wash the bacterium away and safely give the raw meat to your cat.
 If the meat is fresh and comes from disease-free animals, getting rid of the nasty microorganisms won’t be a problem.

 - Minced meat.
 Ground or minced meat must be off-limits for cats if you’re buying it from the store.
-During the grinding process the bacteria from the outermost layers will sink into every other bit.
+During the grinding process, the bacteria from the outermost layers will sink into every other bit.
 On top of that, the minces from your local store have probably sat there for days.
 This means the bacterium has had even more time to sink further into every ounce of the meat.
 Or in other words – pre-packaged ground chicken mince in its raw form is not safe.

 - Bones.
 Deboned raw chicken is suitable for a feline’s everyday diet.
 However, if the meat hasn’t been properly cleaned, your cat might swallow tiny bits of bones.
-Said bits can easily cause internal organ damage and therefore pose a fatal threat.
+These bits can easily cause internal organ damage and therefore pose a fatal threat.